top of page

 ResearchGate_icon_SVG.svg.png

-Marie-Michèle is a psychoeducator and associate professor at the University of Montreal's School of Psychoeducation.
-For over 10 years, she has been conducting research projects on autism and intellectual disability, with the well-being of individuals and the quality of care offered as her primary mission.
+Marie-Michèle is a psychoeducator and associate professor at the School of Psychoeducation at the University of Montreal.
+For over 15 years, she has been conducting research projects on autism and intellectual disability, with the primary mission of ensuring the well-being of individuals and the quality of care provided.

 Claudiane Coutu Arbour